Experian chooses zero-knowledge proof to power its product for Gov.UK Verify.

-To ensure that UK citizens using Gov.UK Verify have secure access to their online accounts, Experian is using distributed cryptography technology from MIRACL to deliver two-factor authentication to provide highly secure authentication to millions of UK citizens.
+To ensure that UK citizens using Gov.UK Verify have secure access to their online accounts, Experian is using distributed cryptography technology from MIRACL to provide highly secure authentication to millions of UK citizens.

 MIRACL is a pioneer in the development of pairing-based cryptography, and its open source and commercial cryptographic libraries are used in internet of things (IoT) devices and applications from technology leaders such as Google, Microsoft, Intel, Gemalto and ARM.